samarthpusalkar/Cat-Image-Classifier-without-API/README.md

 # Cat-Image-Classifier-without-API
-Cat image classifier with only numpy and pandas
+Cat image classifier with only numpy and pandas.
+Combine the code of the two files and then run it with appropriate libraries installed.